therohk/hiberium/README.md

 3. Run the code from `RenderProject.java` or `gradle render`

-4. Code has been generated under the child project `hiberium-war`
+4. Webapp has been generated under the child project `hiberium-war`

-5. Open `settings.gradle` and remove comment for the child project
+5. Open `settings.gradle` and uncomment the child project

 6. Run the gradle command `gradle clean build`